-Yet local election authorities may be able to absorb those costs by adjusting existing work schedules.27 In the sixteen suburban, exurban, or urban districts in Missouri with 50,000 or more registered voters, including St. Louis with more than 750,000 registered (457,609 likely) voters, local election officials should be able to reallocate resources from their many precincts into consolidated early voting centers to actually incur cost savings.28 This consolidation would allow the local election officials to rely on their best workers and reduce the number of required voting machines (and associated costs for transportation and rental space), as has happened in other states.29 It also reduces the number of provisional ballots.30 Overall, early voting has been proven in other states to drastically reduce costs in the long-term and/or voting centers (such as the County Clerk's office) and using other publicly owned (municipal, county, and state) facilities for the auxiliary centers as needed (such as civic centers, firehouses, high school gymnasiums, or public university buildings).
+20 For instance, Illinois mandates that early voting centers must be provided at public universities (Early Voting report from NYU's Brennan Center for Justice).
+Local election officials could save money by using the existing local election facility itself as one of their voting centers (such as the County Clerk's office) and using other publicly owned (municipal, county, and state) facilities for the auxiliary centers as needed (such as civic centers, firehouses, high school gymnasiums, or public university buildings).
 The latter are typically located in central locations, accessible by public transportation, open on a similar schedule as the local election officials office, provide public parking, and can be secured such that the machines do not need to be removed each day.
 Other popular alternatives in states with early voting include retail stores, bus stations, hotels, and supermarkets.
 (Robert Stein and Greg Vonnahme, "Polling Place Practices and the Voting Experience," in Burden and Stewart, Measure, p.
 170-72)

-26 Prior bills submitted to the Missouri General Assembly stipulated a range of formulae: one voting center for every three existing precincts (HB994, Price, 2019) which results in a very large price tag of \$9,764,250 in new election costs; one additional voting site for more than 175,000 registered voters (HB848, Neth, 2013) or a staggered scale thereafter for every 75,000 voters (HJR5, Merideth, 2019), which would only impact six local election officials; one voting center for every 50,000 residents (HB501, Newman, 2017; HB1550, Newman, 2018) which would require 49 voting centers statewide; or no formula at all (HJR 90 Dugger, 2014).
+21 Prior bills submitted to the Missouri General Assembly stipulated a range of formulae: one voting center for every three existing precincts (HB994, Price, 2019) which results in a very large price tag of \$9,764,250 in new election costs; one additional voting site for more than 175,000 registered voters (HB848, Neth, 2013) or a staggered scale thereafter for every 75,000 voters (HJR5, Merideth, 2019), which would only impact six local election officials; one voting center for every 50,000 residents (HB501, Newman, 2017; HB1550, Newman, 2018) which would require 49 voting centers statewide; or no formula at all (HJR 90 Dugger, 2014).
 See also Matt Blunt Early Voting Report, n.d., and Jason Kander, Time for Early Voting, 2013.